 POETRY CONTEST GUIDELINES

-Two poems may be submitted by any student in grades 1-12 (including home-schooled students) in schools in the Adirondack Park or if the school has student that live within the Adirondack Park.
+Two poems may be submitted by any student in grades 1-12 (including home-schooled students) who reside in or attend school in the Adirondack Park, Including any county which is partially located in the park.
 Poems may be of any length and in any form of verse – rhyme, meter, free.
 Please include the poet’s name, grade, teacher, teacher’s email address, school, school address, school phone number and/or home phone number with each poem submitted.
-Submissions deadline: PLEASE NOTE THE NEW DEADLINE: March 1, 2019.
-We changed the deadline so we can celebrate the winners and their poems during National Poetry Month of April at our April 27 Reception.
+Submissions deadline: PLEASE NOTE THE NEW DEADLINE: March 1, 2020.
+We changed the deadline so we can celebrate the winners and their poems during National Poetry Month of April at our April 25 Reception.

 Entries may be sent to: firstname.lastname@example.org or, by regular mail to: Lake Placid Institute, P.O.
 Box 988, Lake Placid, N.Y.
 12946.